rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 statement in itself.

 Statements do not return values.
-Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do:
+Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do; you'll get an error:

 <span class="filename">Filename: src/main.rs</span>